pnvnd/observability/docs/README.md

 <!-- TODO: Update and extend this introduction with your own customised content -->
-# The OCoE Launch Pad
+# The Observability Launch Pad
 > This guide aims to help get you started with Observability and New Relic.
 Here you can find quick start information for getting up and running with the observability tooling.